jochym/qe-util/README.md

 qe-util
 =======

-Set of utilities for using Quantum-Espresso with ipython notebooks.
+Set of utilities for using Quantum-Espresso with ASE and ipython notebooks.
 Modelled after recommended ASE FileIOCalculator.

 Installation